mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue with the installation of pre-packaged plugins that are not in the Marketplace.
  - Fixed an issue caused by a migration in a previous release.
 The query takes around 11ms on a PostgreSQL 14 DB t3.medium RDS instance.
 Locks on the preferences table will only be acquired if there are rows to delete, but the time taken is negligible.
  - Fixed an issue where modals did not close when clicking below them on certain screen sizes.
- - Fixed an issue with a few translations labels that couldn't be translated.
+ - Fixed an issue with a few translation labels that couldn't be translated.
  - Fixed an issue where the server log UI for plain text formatting was unexpectedly removed in a previous release.
  - Fixed an issue where combined system messages did not display in chronological order.
  - Fixed an issue where the current user and status were not updated on WebSocket reconnect.